thundertrick/filepicker/README.md

 filepicker
 ===========

-Esy-to-use widget for picking (image) files from a thumbnailed list.
+Easy-to-use widget for picking (image) files from a thumbnailed list.

 Easy to embed into existing GUI applications.
 Works as standalone.

-Written with Python 2, PySide and Qt4+ bindings.
+Written with Python 2 on PySide and Qt4.
+Tested on Debian and Windows 7.

 ![filepicker](filepicker.png)